LuisAlbertoVasquezVargas/spectre/README.md

 # Spectre

-**Spectre** is a minimal version control system for a single file (`main.txt`), built on a stack of full snapshots.
+**Spectre** is a minimal version control system **VCS** for a single file (`main.txt`), built on a traceable tree of full snapshots.

-It is designed to be simple, local, and predictable — no branches, no merges, no diffs — just a linear history of saved states.
+It is designed to be simple, local, and predictable — no branches (yet), no merges, no diffs — just a growing tree of saved states where each snapshot knows its parent.

 ---

-## 🧠 Philosophy
+## 🧠 Assumptions

 - One file (`main.txt`)
 - One author
-- One branch
-- One stack of snapshots
+- One tree of snapshots
-- One pointer (`PTR`) tracking the active snapshot
+- One pointer (`CURRENT`) tracking the active snapshot
 - Every snapshot holds the entire state, not the difference
+- Traceability enabled through `parent` linkage

 ---